ajjime11/se_project_express/README.md

     ```

 ### API Endpoints
-(This section can be filled in with a list of your API endpoints as the project progresses.
-For example:
 - `POST /users/signup`: Register a new user
 - `POST /users/signin`: Log in a user
 - `GET /items`: Get a list of all items)